BorgwardtLab/significant-subgraph-mining/cc/README.md

 ./sgmine -i Chemical_340 -c Chemical_340_class -o output
 ```

-or if you want to output resulting statistics to a file "stat", type:
+or if you want to output the resulting statistics to a file "stat", type:

 ```
 ./sgmine -i Chemical_340 -c Chemical_340_class -o output > stat